 I’ve been an amateur genealogist for more than 20 years.
 I spent five years researching what turned into a detailed family history called Pioneer Stock.

-It has over 900 end notes, so everything is accounted for.
+It has over 900 endnotes, so everything is accounted for.

-Pioneer Stock is available in the Library of Congress; the Allen County Genealogical Libary in Fort Wayne, Indiana; the DAR Genealogical Libraries in Washington, D.C. and Honolulu; a variety of LDS family history centers, and the big LDS Genealogical Library in Salt Lake City, Utah.
+Pioneer Stock is available in the Library of Congress; the Allen County Genealogical Library in Fort Wayne, Indiana; the DAR Genealogical Libraries in Washington, D.C. and Honolulu; a variety of LDS family history centers, and the big LDS Genealogical Library in Salt Lake City, Utah.

 I’ll also make selected chapters available on PDFs if you email me and ask.

 While I focused on my particular line when writing the book, a good researcher would want to examine what I have to find clues for their own family members.